Triang3l/WebQuake/README.md

 If you want to join a multiplayer game, do one of the following steps, go to Multiplayer menu in the main menu, type the IP in "Join game at" field and press Enter, or type *connect ws://ip:port* in the console.

-Currently there is no way to play with native Quake players, but it's in development.
+You can also play WebQuake games in a native Quake (not QuakeWorld) client such as WinQuake or GLQuake.
+Choose TCP/IP in the Join Game menu.

 You cannot join multiplayer games if the client is installed on https:// protocol, however.